dylancraven/Hawaii_diversity/README.md

 ## Description

 This repository contains used to assess biodiversity patterns in Hawaiian forests across islands that vary in age and area.
-Data used for these analyses have been published as an in the Biodiversity Data Journal and should be cited if used:
+Data used for these analyses have been published in the Biodiversity Data Journal and should be cited if used:

 Craven, D., T.M.
 Knight, K.E.
 Barton, L. Bialic-Murphy, S. Cordell, C.P.
 Giardina, T.W.
 Gillespie, R. Ostertag, L. Sack, and J. Chase.
 2018.
 OpenNahele: the open Hawaiian